 Lake Michigan College (LMC): https://www.lakemichigancollege.edu/academics/health-sciences/pharmacy-technician

 Spectrum Health Lakeland is the employer for the Pharmacy Technician apprenticeship.

-7. How does the apprenticeship differ from a traditional school track of Pharmacy Tech?
+3. How does the apprenticeship differ from a traditional school track of Pharmacy Technician?

-The traditional Pharmacy Technician track typically requires you to attend classes followed by job search once you apply and receive your license/certification.
+The traditional Pharmacy Technician track typically requires you to attend classes followed by job search once you apply and receive your Pharmacy Technician certification.
 This Department of Labor Registered Apprenticeship Program combines part-time paid work experience and classroom learning.

 As a participant in a USDOL Registered Apprenticeship program:

 - You can immediately apply your classroom learning and new skills in a work setting;